Collect Pond: Pond description

 The pond occupied approximately 48 acre and was as deep as 60 ft.
 Fed by an underground spring, it was located in a valley, with Bayard Mount (at 110 ft the tallest hill in lower Manhattan) to the northeast and Kalck Hoek (Dutch for Chalk Point, named for the numerous oyster shell middens left by the indigenous Native American inhabitants) to the west.
 A stream flowed north out of the pond and then west through a salt marsh (which, after being drained, became a meadow by the name of "Lispenard Meadows") to the Hudson River, while another stream issued from the southeastern part of the pond in an easterly direction to the East River.

 The southwestern shore of Collect Pond was the site of a Native American settlement known as Werpoes.
 A small band of Munsee, the northernmost division of the Lenape, occupied the site.
-In 1542 the French established a fortified trading post on an island in the pond known as Fort d'Anormée Berge (Fort of the Grand Scarp).
-It is unclear when it was disestablished.
 The Munsee continued to live at Collect Pond until the Dutch settlement of New Amsterdam was established in the 17th century.
-It is possible that members of this band were the participants in the sale of Manhattan to the Dutch.
+It is possible that members of this band were the participants in the "sale" of Manhattan to the Dutch.

 Collect Pond was used as a terms of boundary for night watch duties in 1731 under John Montgomerie's charter during the British rule in New York City.
 The pond was home to a copious amount of fish, and in 1734 legislation was passed preventing the use of nets in the pond.
 This was prior to the extreme pollution to the pond, which included the dumping of dead animals.